 2. read books in foreign language

-Tip: If you are reading with an e-reader, you can display the translations at the click of a button without having to constantly flip through the pages.
+Tip: If you have a E-readers like the Kindle* you can display the translations at the click of a button without having to keep turning the pages.

 3. watch movies and series in other languages